We're creating a first-of-its kind planning product with two main parts: a Biophysical Analysis and an Action Plan.

 The widely overlooked constraints shaping an all-renewable energy landscape include:

-The feasibility of generating the high temperatures required for all manufacturing processes - including renewables - in the absence of fossil fuels
+The feasibility of generating the high temperatures required for all manufacturing processes - including those that fabricate renewables - in the absence of fossil fuels.

-The efficiencies, age, and ecological impacts of hydroelectric dams with implications for modifications and/or closures
+The efficiency, age, and ecological impacts of hydroelectric dams, with implications for modifications and/or closures.

 This research does not aim to micro-design a one-size-fits-all future.
 Rather, it will focus on biophysical constraints that will inform the broad form social-ecological systems can take, out of which many possibilities can emerge.